Stocking up on seafood is not just a smart idea for meal planning, but it’s also a great way of making sure you have healthy protein on hand anytime.

 We receive a lot of questions about how to freeze fish and what is the best way to defrost seafood safely, so we’ve put together this handy guide to seafood freezing and defrosting.
 The short answer is yes, you can easily freeze and defrost most seafood, so go ahead and order your favorite fish from FultonFishMarket.com and enjoy healthy, delicious meals anytime.

-With more and more people staying home because of the coronavirus (Covid-19), there's never been a better time to stock up on seafood and cook more instead of dining out or getting takeout.
+There's never been a better time to stock up on seafood and cook more instead of dining out or getting takeout.
 Having a variety of seafood in the freezer means that you can skip a trip to the store (and the crowds) and your family can eat well no matter what they’re craving.
 Get inspired with dozens of our family-friendly seafood recipes.

 Can I freeze fish?